intel/linux-sgx/README.md

 The [linux-sgx-driver](https://github.com/01org/linux-sgx-driver) project hosts the out-of-tree driver for the Linux\* Intel(R) SGX software stack, which will be used until the driver upstreaming process is complete.

+The repository provides a reference implementation of a Launch Enclave for 'Flexible Launch Control' under [psw/ae/ref_le](psw/ae/ref_le).
+The reference LE implemenation can be used as a basis for enforcing different launch control policy by the platform developer or owner.
+To build and try it by yourself, please refer to the [ref_le.md](psw/ae/ref_le/ref_le.md) for details.

 License
 -------
 See [License.txt](License.txt) for details.